ericardomuten/profile-page/content/project/undergraduate-thesis/index.md

 ---
 title: "Undergraduate Thesis: Quantum Image Classifier Design with Data Re-uploading Quantum Convolution and Data Re-uploading Classifier Scheme"
 date: 2021-02-08T09:30:51.589Z
-summary: This research proposed a modification scheme of the VQA-based Data Reuploading Classifier (DRC) for MNIST classification.
-A binary, four-class, and eight-class classification task reached 99.7%, 96.5%, and 86.25% of testing accuracy, respectively, using the Principal Component Analysis (PCA) for dimensionality reduction and Data Re-uploading Classifier with binary representation (DRC-BR) for classification.
-An improvement in accuracy compared to the previous related VQA works.
-This research also proposed a DRC-based quantum convolution scheme.
-Without using PCA, quantum convolution with DRC-BR classifier for binary and four-class classification task achieved 98.9% and 89.5% of testing accuracy, respectively.
-A respectable result compared to the classical Convolutional Neural Network with the same amount of parameters.
+summary: This research proposed a modification scheme of the VQA-based Data Reuploading Classifier (DRC) and a DRC-based quantum convolution scheme for MNIST classification.
+The proposals achieved an improvement in accuracy compared to the previous related works.
 draft: false
 featured: false
 tags: